-The current State-imposed rate cap is now entering its third year.
+The current State-imposed rate cap commenced in 2016.
 Councils have implemented numerous business efficiency reforms, such as internal restructures, asset sales, collaborative procurement and a reduction in fleet vehicles.

 However, evidence is emerging of a worrying under-investment in capital infrastructure, and councils choosing to opt out of discretionary community services due to budget constraints.

 Under a State rate cap regime, we seek:

 - clear flexibility within the model to reflect different revenue raising capacities of councils so that no community is left behind

 - an appropriate rate cap indexation model that incorporates both CPI and council input costs to deliver community services.

 About rate capping

 Victorian local government unanimously opposed Victorian Labor's rate capping policy, which requires councils to apply to the Essential Services Commission if they want to raise rates above CPI.